Vehicle Transmission Stuck in Gear Limp Mode

 - there is noise from the engine or transmission

 Driving in limp mode can be dangerous.
 If you continue to drive, monitor the engine temperature to ensure the engine doesn’t overheat.
-Operating a vehicle for an extended time in limp mode is unsafe and can cause unnecessary damage to your vehicle.
+Operating a vehicle for an extended time in limp mode is unsafe and can cause unnecessary damage to your car.

 Your speed will be limited to 30 mph to 45mph.
 If your car is stuck in limp mode, consider taking other routes than driving on the highway.